American Airlines Flight 77: Rescue and recovery

 Rescue efforts began immediately after the crash.
 Almost all the successful rescues of survivors occurred within half an hour of the impact.
 Initially, rescue efforts were led by the military and civilian employees within the building.
 Within minutes, the first fire companies arrived and found these volunteers searching near the impact site.
-The firemen ordered them to leave as they were not properly equipped or trained to deal with the hazards.
+The firefighters ordered them to leave as they were not properly equipped or trained to deal with the hazards.

 The Arlington County Fire Department (ACFD) assumed command of the immediate rescue operation within ten minutes of the crash.
 ACFD Assistant Chief James Schwartz implemented an incident command system (ICS) to coordinate response efforts among multiple agencies.
 It took about an hour for the ICS structure to become fully operational.
 Firefighters from Fort Myer and Reagan National Airport arrived within minutes.
 Rescue and firefighting efforts were impeded by rumors of additional incoming planes.
 Chief Schwartz ordered two evacuations during the day in response to these rumors.